lorin/booknotes/Mission-Improbable.md

     - political risk

 ## Radiation fantasies
 - p24
 - Example: Shoreham nuclear power plant on Long Island
 - plant was never completed
 - perceived danger was not a meltdown itself but risk of not being able to evacuate Long Island
 - p25
 - power company argued that response would be similar to non-nuclear disasters
     - people wouldn’t panic
     - emergency responders would do their job
 - critics argued that evacuation workers would focus on protecting their families first
 - p27
 - describes what went wrong during evacuation exercise
     - bus evacuations didn’t work as expected
     - p28
     - emergency broadcast system messages were confusing, contradictory
     - p29
     - large latency between information request and response
     - traffic guides very late
 - p30
 - disasters that were never planned for
     - Three Mile Island
     - Chernobyl
     - Bhopal
     - Challenger
     - Exxon Valdez
 - the fantasy is that
     - most of the elements of the plan will actually work as expected
     - we can know in advance what the different bad scenarios are
     - we can prepare effectively for them

 ## Nuclear war fantasies
 - p31
 - post office post-nuclear war contingency plan
 - p34
 - FEMA evacuation plan
 - p35
 - claim: 80% of the population could be saved in the wake of a nuclear attack
     - original source: 1978 Presidential Directive 41
     - no evidence provided to support the claim
 - pp36-37
 - 80% number takes on life of its own
 - pp38-39
 - people generally don’t panic in natural disasters, but they also have trouble coordinating
     - e.g. argue over jurisdiction
 - p40
 - civil defense plans assume existence of social order, but after a nuclear attack, there would be chaos

 ## Symbols and uncertainty
 - p41
 - planning is __interactive__, __social__
 - planners have analyzed the problem, and they can handle it
 - audiences:
     - oil spill - regulatory agencies
     - civil defense post nuclear war - state and local government agencies
     - civilian nuclear power - the courts
 - fantasy docs are most likely when they written in support of
     - very large scale systems
     - newly scaled up systems
 - p42
 - insiders become overconfident
 - outsiders feel safe
-        -

 # Chapter 3: Planning the C-Shibboleths
 - p43
 - fantasy means: we cannot know the likelihood that a plan will succeed or fail
-    - p44

 ## Non-fantasy planning
 - p47
 - All plans have a symbolic role
     - e.g. syllabus is an instrumental plan that also serves to establish the authority of the professor

 ## The theory of good planning

 ## Texas City explosions
 - p48
 - Two ships blew up in two days (April 16 and 17, 1947)
 - first ship (The __Grandcamp__)  held fertilizer
 - second ship (The __High Flyer__) was close by, caught fire 16 hours later
 - p49
 - no plan existed for a coordinated response
 - a contingency plan would’ve likely helped

 ## Chernobyl catastrophe
 - evacuation only started 36 hours after accident
 - general population was not informed about the accident until the evacuation
 - no evacuation plan in place before accident
 - **__theory of good planning__:** planning improves effectiveness of response

 ## Miamisburg train wreck
 - p51
 - train wreck carrying chemicals, big fire
 - initially, jurisdiction fight between trainmaster and firechief
 - local officials took control and executed existing plan
 - p52
 - response was effectively managed, good coordination

 ## World Trade Center Bombing & 1993 Snow storm
 - Feb.
 1993: WTC Bombing
 - Mar.
 1993: NJ snow storm
 - effectively executed emergency management plans

 ## Livingston train wreck
 - p53
 - contingency plan helped make evacuation effective
 - p54
 - good coordination among different orgs
 - p55
 - no jurisdictional rguments
 - effective flow of information

 ## The C-Shibboleths
 - p56
 - the things that are always blamed when disaster response goes poorly
 - The three C-Shibboleths are:
     - co-ordination among organizations
     - communication among people who need information
     - co-operation among individuals and organizations
 - these are always discussed in accident accounts

 ## Planning sometimes fails us
 - p57
 - planning is not always related to outcomes
     - sometimes there are plans and poor outcomes
     - sometimes there are no plans and good outcomes

 ## The case of the worst case
 - p57
 - sometimes responders are overwhelmed (saturated!) by events
-            - saturation

 ### Washington D.C.’s worst case
 - big snowstorm
 - OPM closed government offices 3 hours early because of the snow
 - a plane leaving DCA had ice and snow on the wings, it crashed into a bridge that connects DC and VA
 - traffic was high due to the early closing
 - rescue workers had trouble with thick ice in the river
 - 25 minutes after the crash, there was a Metro crash @ Smithsonian stop
 - some rescue workers were rerouted to Metro
 - p60
 - who could have foreseen two concurrent accidents under heavy traffic and horrible weather conditions?
 - they had plans in place for
     - airplane crash
     - emptying out DC
     - subway crash
 - but they didn’t plan for all three happening at the same time!

 ## Accidental success
 - p61

 ### Ohio River Flood
 - 1937 - Ohio River flooded
 - 11 cities on the river were evacuated effectively, even though there weren’t evac plans in place

 ### Duluth train wreck
 - p62
 - train carrying toxic chemicals derailed
 - there was a disaster plan in place, but it was not activated
 - local officials worked effectively together
 - people found out about the danger and evacuated on their own
 - p63
 - hypothesis: people had prescience experience with evacuations due to history of accidents in the area
 - the people __remembered__ how to evac

 ### Three Mile Island
 - there was not a pre-existing plan for evac’ing nearby population
 - plan had been written, but not approved
 - p64
 - Emergency orgs (NRC, FEMA) didn’t want to tell people what was happening
 - people didn’t trust federal, state, utility authorities
 - people evac’d on their own, didn’t panic
 - no official co-ordinated response

 ## Planning, experience, and symbolism
 - p66
 - __operational rationality:__ when operators can turn uncertainty into risk so that they can control the problem.]
     - Examples:
         - plans are designed to dump fuel in flight
         - cargo ship splits up the hold into cells such that, if the ship hits the rocks, it does not spill all of its cargo
 - p67
 - operational rationality is based on relevant experience
 - p68
 - we want to believe planning leads to better outcomes because we believe in **Western rationalism:** expert knowledge can be brought to bear to control situations
 - we don’t know when planning works and when it doesn’t
 - if planning is not directly related to response effectiveness, harder to assess
     -  why systems break down
     - role of expert knowledge
-        -

 # Chapter 4: Apparent affinities: normalizing danger through simile
 - p70
 - problem with plans for scenarios like oil spills and nuclear power plant area evacuations is that they claim future events are knowable/controlable in circumstances where we don't have reason to believe they are knowable/controlable
 - they are more __ideology__ than __knowledge__
 - experts aren't really allowed to say
     - there's no way of knowing (e.g., post-nuclear-war scenario)
     - it can't be done (e.g., large oil spill cleanup)

 ## Apparent affinities
         - p71
         - __Apparent affinities__ between two categories of entities is a claim that the two categories are essentially the same